-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=38#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 Despite the logical benefits of industrial engineering, a focus on efficiency alone can create jobs that are so simple and repetitive that workers get bored.
 Workers performing these jobs may feel their work is meaningless.
 Hence, most organizations combine industrial engineering with other approaches to job design.